Names of the Greeks: Hellenes and barbarians

+Berdznebi (ბერძნები)

+The term Berdznebi (sing.
+Berdzeni) is the Georgian exonym for the Greeks which has been in use from late antiquity to this day.
+The term has come to describe not only modern Greeks, but also ancient Greeks, Romans, and Byzantines, while Saberdneti (modern exonym for Greece) had been used to describe Ancient Greece, the Lysimachid Empire, the Roman Empire, and the Byzantine Empire.
+The origin of the term is debated among Georgian historians and linguists, with three leading theories being widespread.
+The first one claims that the term derived from brdzeni (ბრძენი), which translates to a sage or a wise man; with sa- and -eti being prefixes and suffixes to denote a geographical region.
+The second theory claims that the term is associated to pelazgi, a reference to the Pelasgians of Greece.
+The third and newest one claims association with Byzantion, the name of the Greek colony which evolved into the city of Constantinople.

 Ionians (Ἴωνες), Yunani, and Yavan (יָוָן)

 A wholly different term came to establish itself in the East.
-The ancient people of the Middle East referred to the Hellenes as Yunan, deriving from Persian Yauna, itself a loan of Greek Ιωνία (Ionia), the western coast of Asia Minor.
+The ancient people of the Middle East referred to the Hellenes as Yunan, deriving from Persian Yauna, itself a loan of Greek Ἰωνία (Ionia), the western coast of Asia Minor.
 It is by affiliation with the Ionian tribe the Persians conquered in the late 6th century BC that their name extended to all Hellenes.
 All peoples under Persian influence adopted the term, and it is from this root that Sanskrit Yavana derives, which one encounters in ancient Sanskrit sources, first attested in Pāṇini's grammar, and later referring, together with Pali Yona, Yonaka to the Indo-Greeks.
 The term Yunan is used in current Persian, Arabic (يوناني), Azeri, Turkish, Hindi (यूनान), Indonesian and Malay.

 The related Hebrew name, Yavan or Javan (יָוָן), was used to refer to the Greek nation in the Eastern Mediterranean in early Biblical times.
 There was an eponymous character Javan mentioned in Genesis 10:2.
 In later times it was used for all Hellenistic kingdoms (for example, the Maccabeans applied it to their Seleucid foes).
 "Yavan" is still the name used for modern Greece in contemporary Israel.

 Although the contemporary Chinese term for Greece (希臘 Xīlà) is based on Hellas, Chinese previously used what was likely a version of the Yunan or Yona root when referring to the Dàyuān (大宛).
 The Dàyuān were probably the descendants of the Greek colonies that were established by Alexander the Great and prospered within the Hellenistic realm of the Seleucids and Greco-Bactrians, until they were isolated by the migrations of the Yueh-Chih around 160 BC.
 It has been suggested that the name Yuan was simply a transliteration of the words Yunan, Yona, or Ionians, so that Dàyuān (literally "Great Yuan") would mean "Great Yunans" or "Great Ionians."